Helen123/video_proc/README.md

 # video_proc
-Testing of processing and running algos on videos.
+Testing of processing and running algos on videos.OPENCV